 The relationship between food and emotions is a phenomenon that has attracted interest from researchers who want to understand not only how food affects our mood, but also the influence of our emotions on eating behaviour.
 For example, when we are stressed we tend to eat more.
 The same can be said for when we're bored.

-Studies suggest that emotions are key to losing weigh.
+Studies in South Africa and abroad suggest that emotions are key to losing weight.
 Why?
 Because when we enjoy emotional balance, it is easier for us adhere to a diet and achieve our goals.
 According to research by the Consumer Reports National Research Center, which involved 1,300 psychologists who answered questions about their work with clients who had trouble losing weight, emotions can hinder weight loss plans.

 The Effect of Food on Our Body